TejasJagadeesh/data-512-a2/README.md

 - To write a short reflection on the project, that describes how this assignment helps me understand the causes and consequences of bias on Wikipedia.

 # Data Sources
-Two data sources are used in this project:
+Three data sources are used in this project:
 ## 1) Wikipedia Dataset
 **Source:** https://figshare.com/articles/Untitled_Item/5513449